How do I apply for financial aid?

 When should I file the FAFSA?

 You can file the FAFSA starting October 1st of every year for the next academic year (for example, you can file the FAFSA for 2022-2023 academic year starting October 1st, 2021).
 You should file the FAFSA as soon as possible after that to meet the application deadlines for the various scholarships and state grant programs.
-Incoming freshmen and transfer students are encouraged to complete the FAFSA by February 1st before the academic year starts in order to benefit the most from various financial aid programs.
+All students are encouraged to complete the FAFSA by February 1st before the academic year starts in order to benefit the most from various financial aid programs.

 But what if I haven't filed taxes yet?